 - Work samples must be legible, and representative of the child’s best work.

 - Students must print or sign their LEGAL first and last name on the top right of every page in their own writing (if possible).
-Nicknames (or middle names alone) are not permitted on any of the legal documents such as Attendance Logs, Master Agreement, and Learning Report.
+Nicknames (or middle names alone) are not permitted on any of the legal documents such as Master Agreement and Learning Report.

-Note: Use the official PE log for as the PE sample.
+Note: Use the official PE log for as the PE samples, representative of two separate weeks of physical activity.

 - MATH: The question(s), the student work & answer, AND the evaluation must be included.